openscm/openscm/docs/development.rst

 Adding the adapter to the model registry
 ****************************************

-Eventually, add a lookup for your adapter in ``openscm/adapters/__init__.py`` (where marked in the file) according
+Once ready, add a lookup for your adapter in ``openscm/adapters/__init__.py`` (where marked in the file) according
 to: